clambin/traefik-simple-auth/README.md

 - `domains`

-   A comma-separated list of all domains that should be allowed.
+   A comma-separated list of all allowed domains.
 If "example.com" is an allowed domain, then all subdomains (eg. www.example.com) are allowed.

 - `expiry`